 The traditional trigger hook is very large so we decided to use a briddle hook as it is just as strong but smaller and looked more delicate.This was not a good decision as Fleur has now found that they can be slipped off the D ring in use.Upon testing it is now evident that because they do not swivel and can therefore twist and unclip themselves,

-Since then I borrowed a wonderful dog called Diesel for a few days and made him some new gear.
+Since then I looked after a wonderful dog called Diesel for a few days and made him some new gear.